 On this page, we provide some useful information and links about Brooklyn.
 Many of the faculty in the department study Brooklyn, and in many of our courses we discuss issues and data taken from these sources.
-We work with the Center for the Study of Brooklyn; take a look at their list of sociology faculty doing Brooklyn research.

 1. Demography & Diversity in Brooklyn

 2010 U.S. Census data for New York State from The New York Times.

 From p.14 of 'The Newest New Yorkers' (2000).

 How Big Is the Foreign-born Population of Brooklyn?
 When Did We Arrive and Where Do We All Come From?

 NYC Department of City Planning Report The Newest New Yorkers 2000: Immigrant New York in the New Millennium (pdf)